Feeling overwhelmed with keeping your house clean? Not sure whether you are doing enough?

-At the end of they day I make sure all the dishes are done and the sink is clean.
+At the end of they day hubby make sure all the dishes are done and the sink is clean.
 It’s so much nicer being greeted by a clean kitchen in the morning than a sink full of dirty dishes!
-While this has become a habit, leaving dishes for the next day still happens occasionally and that’s ok.

-Tip: Shine your sink, including your taps.
+Tip: Dry the sink, including taps.
 There is something lovely about looking at a shiny, dry sink!!
-It’s a great motivator for further cleaning!
-And it takes less than a minute to give it all a wipe down at the end.

-Tip: Don’t have time or energy to mop your whole floors?
+Tip: Don’t have time to mop your whole floors?
 Grab a damp cloth and do a spot clean.
-Simply wiping off the dirty marks on the floor can make it look a whole lot cleaner and for a fraction of the time and effort.
+Simply wiping off the dirty marks can make the whole floor look cleaner.

-Tips: Keep cleaning cloths handy under the bathroom sink to wipe it down when it gets grotty or really wet.
+Tips: Keep cloths handy under the bathroom sink to wipe it down when it wet.
 A quick 30 second task!

-Dirty kids hand prints on the back glass sliding door are similar!
+Dirty hand prints and pet paws on the glass sliding door are similar.
 Looking at clean glass lifts my spirits!
 While a grubby glass back door feels like a constant reminder that there are jobs I need to get to.
-And really it’s a 5 minute job or less!
-Bonus, this is one the kids love to do!
+And really wiping the glass down is a 3 minute job.